 Social pedagogy conceptualised

-Social pedagogy offers many practical and accessible concepts that describe how social pedagogy can be applied.
-Here we introduce you to those that participants have found most interesting and useful.
+Social pedagogy offers many practical and accessible models and concepts that describe how social pedagogy can be applied.
+Here we introduce you to those that course participants have found most interesting and useful.

 - To conceptualize the various elements that form part of social pedagogy, we have developed the Social Pedagogy Tree.
 Click here to explore it in more detail.